Hydria: Caputi hydria

 The Caputi hydria provides insight into the role of working women in classical Athens.
 Due to the lack of written sources surrounding working women in Athens during the 5th century BC, it was noted that women in trades were non-existent and confined to household duties.
 However, the Caputi hydria depicts women decorating a vase in a pottery workshop, although scholars have debated whether it was a metal workshop.
-Notwithstanding the academic debate, scholar such as G. M. A. Richter and J. D. Beazley agree this proved the existence of female painters, and women in trades.
+Notwithstanding the academic debate, scholars such as G. M. A. Richter and J. D. Beazley agree this proved the existence of female painters, and women in trades.

 Inscribed hadra hydria

 Inscriptions noted on several hadra hydria in the Metropolitan Museum of Art contain the names of artists, potters, important historical figures and dates.
 These inscriptions are important as they provide contextual information that helps to establish the date of the pottery which contributes to its chronological timeline.
 Important figures that existed during that time are also highlighted which can fill information that written sources cannot provide.
 For example, on one hadra hydria, the inscription translates to "Year 9; Sotion son of Kleon of Delphi, Member of the Sacred Embassy announcing the Soteria; by Theodotos, agorastes".
-From this inscription, a date can be approximated, which was 212BC. insight into the political offices that existed is also provided, as well as the names of government officials.
+From this inscription, a date can be approximated, which was 212 BC. insight into the political offices that existed is also provided, as well as the names of government officials.